Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 PHOTONS:

 A photon is a quantum of electromagnetic energy that propagates at the speed of light.
 The rest energy of a photon is zero.
-The amount of energy E conveyed by a photon is given by:
+A fundamental assumption in the formulation of quantum mechanics is that the amount of energy Ep conveyed by a photon is given by:

 where: